cowprotocol/cow-sdk/src/bridging/PROVIDER_README.md

   ): Promise<number> {
     // Use utility function or implement custom gas estimation return getGasLimitEstimationForHook(
-      this.cowShedSdk,
+      cowshed: this.cowShedSdk,
-      request as QuoteBridgeRequest, // cast needed due to omit this.getRpcProvider(request.sellTokenChainId),
+      request: request as QuoteBridgeRequest, // cast needed due to omit
+      provider: this.getRpcProvider(request.sellTokenChainId),
-      request.extraGas, // to add extra gas to the hook.
+      extraGas: request.extraGas, // to add extra gas to the hook
-    )
+      extraGasProxyCreation: request.extraGasProxyCreation // to add extra gas to the hook and deploy proxy account )
   }